alisomay/mep/README.md

 ### Editing

 When an instance of **mep** is running. `.mep` folder is being watched for changes.
-Editing your scripts will be reflected immediately.
+Editing, renaming, creating or removing your scripts will be reflected immediately.

 Look for info in the [koto main repository](https://github.com/koto-lang/koto) to see if there is syntax highlighting available for your editor.